Tips & Tricks

 as 32-bit floating point FITS.
 By not using PixInsight, the data are

-saved in their original format, with no stretching.
+saved in their original format.

 With the color data, I use